valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 ### Local mail

-The local email module is a stub implementation of the module called 'Mail'.
+The local mail module is a stub implementation of the 'mail' module.
 It is used as a local test implementation that allows the application to start without having to provide an actual implementation.
 This does *not* actually send emails.